ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 DNSSEC validation SHOULD be performed by Application Service Providers that verify Validation Records they have requested to be deployed.
 If no DNSSEC support is detected for the domain being validated, or if DNSSEC validation cannot be performed, Application Service Providers SHOULD attempt to query and confirm the Validation Record by matching responses from multiple DNS resolvers on unpredictable geographically diverse IP addresses to reduce an attacker's ability to complete a challenge by spoofing DNS.
 Alternatively, Application Service Providers MAY perform multiple queries spread out over a longer time period to reduce the chance of receiving spoofed DNS answers.

+## Application Usage Enumeration

+The presence of a Validation Record with a predictable domain name (either as a TXT record for the exact domain name where control is being validated or with a well-known label) can allow attackers to enumerate the utilized set of Application Service Providers.

 ## Public Suffixes {#public-suffixes}

 As discussed above in {{domain-boundaries}}, there are risks in allowing control to be demonstrated over domains which are "public suffixes" (such as ".co.uk" or ".com").
 The volunteer-managed Public Suffix List ({{PSL}}) is one mechanism that can be used.
 It includes two "divisions" ({{PSL-DIVISIONS}}) covering both registry-owned public suffixes (the "ICANN" division) and a "PRIVATE" division covering domains submitted by the domain owner.